mattsunner/mattsunner/README.md

 # About Me

-I currently work as a Sr. Financial Analyst with a focus on data analysis and revenue forecasting.
-In addition to this, I enjoy developing data & analytic driven applications, library code based around automation & RESTful APIs.
+Developer & consultant with a background in data processing automation, API development, and change management consulting with a focus on future state technological advances in financial analysis.

 ### You Can Follow me Here